Egypt to try six Israelis in absentia for spying

 The prosecutor's statement said the Egyptians were accused of giving the Israelis information that could damage Egyptian national security, including details on the security situation in Egypt and the location of army bases in the Sinai peninsula.

 Israeli Foreign Ministry spokesman Yigal Palmor said he did not know of any Israeli under arrest or being charged in Egypt.
-"It is unclear where such odd rumors emanate from," he said.
+"It is unclear where such odd rumours emanate from," he said.

 This month Egyptian authorities detained an Egyptian they said had been recruited by Israeli spy agency Mossad in 2011.